AguaClara/aguaclara_tutorial/docs/source/python-and-hydrogen/running-python-code.rst

 Interactive Python Interpreter
 ------------------------------

-Remember how the `Writing Python Code <https://github.com/AguaClara/aguaclara_tutorial/wiki/Writing-Python-Code#how-this-tutorial-works>`_ tutorial was formatted?
+Remember how the :ref:`writing-python-code` tutorial was formatted?

 .. code-block:: python